 "I remember years ago there was a wave of fraudulent slip and falls at grocery stores," he says.
 "People figured out they were only storing the video for 30 days so they would wait 40 days to file a lawsuit."
 Kastle stores video clips by default for 30 days; but with today's cloud storage it is easy to add as much as you want.
-"I would recommend 60 days minimum on any of these higher danger areas," McGuinness advises.
+"I would recommend 60 days minimum on any of these higher danger areas if there is any concern about liability," McGuinness advises.